shubh-sohi/CMPT370_Project/README.md

     * username - shubhuser
     * password - shubhpass
 * For running the test.php file just follow the above process and go to http://localhost:30001/test.php

+-----------------------OR-----------------------

+https://rockajob.herokuapp.com/ -> This is the link to the hosted website, All the features may not work on the hosted site and can be used as a back up if the docker doesn't work